Time Reversal Symmetry for Classical, Nonrelativistic Quantum and Spin Systems in Presence of Magnetic Fields: Results and Discussion

 The investigation, however, is not over.
 As recalled in Ref.\cite{casa}, violations of Onsager relations, which would imply the existence non-dissipative currents, have never been observed.
 And indeed Ref.\cite{casa} proved that those relations hold in cases in which one would have expected they are violated.
 At the same time, or theory does not exhaust all possible cases.

 Our results may also also pave the way to a new understanding of symmetries in quantum systems.
 The consequences of the generalized TRI have indeed rarely been fully investigated. \\

-\textbf{Conflict of interest}: The authors declare no conflict of interest. \\ \textbf{Funding}: This research has been partially supported by Ministero dell’Istruzione, dell’Università e della Ricerca (MIUR) Grant No. E11G18000350001 “Dipartimenti di Eccellenza 2018-2022”.\\
+\textbf{Conflict of interest}: The authors declare no conflict of interest. \\ \textbf{Funding}: This research has been partially supported by Ministero dell’Istruzione, dell’Università e della Ricerca (MIUR) Grant No. E11G18000350001 “Dipartimenti di Eccellenza 2018-2022”.\\ \textbf{Aknowledgements}: This work has been performed under the auspices of Italian National Group of Mathematical Physics (GNFM) of INdAM.